 Best Guitar Amp Brands Selection Methodology

-We then updated our ratings for all qualifying amps, and added more qualifying amps to our database, and used those data to produce an average rating for each brand.
+We then updated our ratings for all qualifying amps and used those data to produce an average rating for each brand.
 We then selected the 10 highest rated brands to present above.
-20,403 review and rating sources were analyzed during this process.
+Just over 113,500 review and rating sources were analyzed during this process.